AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-dotnet-sdk.md

 >
 >

 This can also be done via the Portal.
-See [Administer HDInsight by using the Azure portal preview][hdinsight-admin-portal].
+See [Administer HDInsight by using the Azure Portal][hdinsight-admin-portal].

 ## Update HTTP user credentials
 It is the same procedure as [Grant/revoke HTTP access](#grant/revoke-access).If the cluster has been granted the HTTP access, you must first revoke it.
 And then grant the access with new HTTP user credentials.